Financial aid has its own vocabulary. To help you speak the language, here are some commonly used terms.

 Satisfactory Academic Progress: To be eligible to receive federal student aid and most university aid, the student must meet and maintain the school’s standards of satisfactory progress toward a degree.

 Scholarships: Monetary recognition for full-time students with outstanding academic or personal ability who demonstrate academic promise and achievement.

 Student Aid Report (SAR): Your Student Aid Report (SAR) summarizes all the information you provided on your FAFSA.
 Your SAR will contain your Expected Family Contribution (EFC), your financial need which is the basis used in determining your eligibility for federal student aid.
 Your EFC will appear in the upper right-hand portion of a paper or electronic SAR.
 Milligan uses the information from your SAR to determine if you’re eligible for federal and other aid.

 Verification: The federal government requires some students to verify the information reported on their FAFSA.
-Colleges are responsible for performing this verification and must do so before federal funds can be disbursed.
+Colleges and universities are responsible for performing this verification and must do so before federal funds can be disbursed.

 Work-Study Employment: On-campus jobs to give students an opportunity to earn money while in college.
 Most pay minimum wage.